naymspace/backpex/guides/live_resource/user-preferences.md

 `Repo.insert!`) may have already committed earlier writes — the adapter behaviour has no rollback primitive, so callers should treat partial success as possible.

+### Respond only once the value is readable

+The browser retires its client overlay for a key as soon as the write's HTTP response arrives, because a completed response means *the server has seen this write* (see [Why the client sometimes overrides the server](#why-the-client-sometimes-overrides-the-server)).
+An adapter that persists **asynchronously** — a queued or fire-and-forget write, a database with read-replica lag — breaks that rule: the overlay retires while the next read still returns the old value, and the flicker the subsystem exists to remove comes back. `put/4` must not return until the value is readable by a subsequent `get/3`.

 ### In-memory test adapter